AusBoone/PrivateLine/README.md

 1. Clone the repository.
 2. Copy `.env.example` to `.env` and provide values for `JWT_SECRET_KEY` and optional `DATABASE_URI`.
 3. Install backend dependencies with `pip install -r backend/requirements.txt`.
-4. (Optional) install frontend dependencies in `frontend` if using Node.
+4. Install frontend dependencies with `npm install` inside the `frontend` directory.
 5. Start the backend with `python backend/app.py` and the frontend with your preferred React tooling.
 6. Open a browser and navigate to the frontend's URL to use the application.